 Rhode Island: Coffee milk

 Coffee milk is the new chocolate milk.
 At least it is in Rhode Island, where the unique beverage was named the official state drink back in 1993.
 The perfect combination of sugar and caffeine, it’s simply coffee syrup (a blend of instant coffee and corn syrup) mixed into a glass of cold milk that’s enjoyed by kids and adults alike.
-Find out the one food you have to try in every state.

 South Carolina: Front porch sittin’